cormacj/Snipes/README.md

 ### Replay recording

 This version automatically records replay files of played games.
 By default, replay files are saved to the current directory, and have a `.SnipesGame` file extension.
+If you uncomment the `#define REPLAY_FOLDER` line in config.h and enter a valid path, the `.SnipesGame` replays will be saved to that directory rather than the current directory.

 To play back a replay file, pass it as the first argument to the game program, e.g.: